huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 ### What's new since last time

-We continously update our services, and your Workbenh or other things may look a bit different from last time.
+We continuously update our services, and your Workbench or other things may look a bit different from last time.

 **Updates in Patch notes**